SNStatComp/rtrim/README.md

 # install as usual
 install.packages('rtrim',type='source')
 ```
-This procedure is necessary while we are still in beta.
-Once the package is on CRAN, installation neither `Rtools` nor `drat` will be required.
+This procedure is necessary for the prerelease version.
+Once the package is on CRAN, installation of neither `Rtools` nor `drat` will be required.

 #### What is in the prerelease version?